How to Eliminate Aiptasia Naturally: The Aiptasia Hit Squad

-There’s a variety of products and equipment out there such as Aiptasia X from Red Sea, Joe’s Juice and the Majano Wand.
-Each of these work great in their own right but will require constant use to make sure that you have truly ended your infestation.
-Much like how cats would be kept around barns to get rid of rats, there’s a few choice creatures you can keep in your tank to get rid of an aiptasia problem or even prevent one from starting in the first place.
-So let's take a look at our line up!
+There’s a variety of products and equipment out there such as Aiptasia X from Red Sea, Joe’s Juice, and the Majano Wand designed to kill Aiptasia specifically.
+Each of these work great in their own right but will require constant use to make sure that you have truly ended your infestation for good.
+It only takes one tiny Aiptasia to re-infest your tank.

-First up we have the peppermint shrimp.
-These voracious little shrimp will cruise around your tank eating all kinds of detritus, parasites, and most importantly aiptasia.
-Although they will eat any size aiptasia, they are great at taking down little ones and can help prevent an outbreak without you ever knowing.
+First up we have the Peppermint Shrimp.
+These voracious little shrimp will cruise around your tank eating all kinds of detritus, parasites, and most importantly Aiptasia.
+Although they will eat any size Aiptasia, they are great at taking down little ones and can help prevent an outbreak without you ever knowing.
 Peppermint shrimp are typically considered to be reef safe and should get along with other peaceful species.
-One of the best parts of the shrimp is that they come in at a reasonable price point and are very easy to take care of meaning that they can be an easy long term solution to an invasion.
-If you run out of aiptasia in your tank, they will happily chow down on standard foods and wait for the next crop of nems to grow.
+One of the best parts of the shrimp is that they come in at a reasonable price point and are very easy to take care of meaning that they can be an easy long-term solution to an invasion.
+If you run out of Aiptasia in your tank, they will happily chow down on standard foods and wait for the next crop of anemones to grow.